jessfraser8/Map-Modelling---Project-1/README.md

 <img width="626" alt="knn clustering" src="https://github.com/user-attachments/assets/d28d0223-a372-4a6e-a76d-55951a227777" />

 The knn clustering was divided into 3 clusters based on age, average glucose level, and BMI.
 It appears the green cluster represents older people with higher BMI and glucose levels, the blue cluster represents younger people with lower BMI and glucose levels, and the red cluster represents people in the middle.
-The overlap occurs because people do not follow scrict patters (there are yound people with high BMI and glucose levels, and older people with low BMI and glucose levels).
+The overlap occurs because people do not follow script patters (there are young people with high BMI and glucose levels, and older people with low BMI and glucose levels).
 Individuals in the green cluster may be at higher risk of stroke and need further health monitoring.
 Individuals in the blue cluster may not need as much medical intervention based on these statistics.

 Logistic Regression: